UTexas

 University Honors

-The designation University Honors, awarded at the end of each long-session semester, gives official recognition and commendation to students whose grades for the semester indicate distinguished academic accomplishment.
+The designation University Honors, awarded at the end of each fall or spring semester, gives official recognition and commendation to students whose grades for the semester indicate distinguished academic accomplishment.
 Both the quality and the quantity of work done are considered.
 Criteria for University Honors are given in the General Information Catalog.

 Graduation with University Honors